International exhibitions will include:

 Louvre Abu Dhabi 2018-2019 season, A World of Exchanges, will offer visitors an opportunity to engage with a diverse programme and new conversations about different civilisations and their connecting points.
 Louvre Abu Dhabi is Abu Dhabi’s gift to the world – a place where all cultures can find something that reminds them of home, showcasing the wide range of similarities that unite us, to be seen, experienced and enjoyed by all.
 The museum is the emblem of the city’s openness and reflects its local, regional and international communities.

-As we approach Louvre Abu Dhabi’s first anniversary, a momentous milestone and a time where we reflect on our visitors to date, we are proud to launch our first full-year season, said Manuel Rabaté, Director of Louvre Abu Dhabi.
+As we approach Louvre Abu Dhabi’s first anniversary, a momentous milestone and a time where we reflect on our visitors to date, we are proud to launch the Louvre Abu Dhabi 2018-2019 season, our first full-year season, said Manuel Rabaté, Director of Louvre Abu Dhabi.
 The upcoming programme demonstrates our commitment to celebrating understanding and exchange through the arts, as we continue to set a new direction for cultural dialogue.

 Dr. Souraya Noujaim, Scientific, Curatorial and Collections Management Director, Louvre Abu Dhabi, said:

 Our international exhibitions are a platform to explore the themes and ideas of our permanent galleries more deeply, shining a light on the cross-cultural dialogues at the centre of our curatorial story.
-These four exhibitions will take visitors on a journey around the globe and highlight the cultural and social exchanges that have always defined human interaction.
+These four exhibitions of the Louvre Abu Dhabi 2018-2019 season will take visitors on a journey around the globe and highlight the cultural and social exchanges that have always defined human interaction.